Cutthroat Loop

 Arrowleaf balsamroot overlooking the Chelan River

-Farther along the trail, I was pleasantly surprised to see a couple of Lupin in bloom.
+Farther along the trail, I was pleasantly surprised to see a couple of Lupine in bloom.
 I hadn't seen any in bloom around my house, and this was the only occurrence during this hike.
-I feel like Lupin is usually coming in around the tail end of the Arrowleaf balsamroot season.
+I feel like Lupine is usually coming in around the tail end of the Arrowleaf balsamroot season.
 Curious to see if this season is different.

 I had my puppy off-leash, as he is good about staying close to me when hiking.
 However, he still has a tendency to get overly excited around other people and jump on them, so as a couple people came jogging up the trail towards us, I had to put him on the leash and restrain him.
 Hopefully in the coming months he settles down and we can teach him not to jump on people.